yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_prompt/advanced_prompt.md

 Choice shuffling has an additional benefit of increasing the diversity of each reasoning path beyond temperature sampling, thereby also improving the quality of the final ensemble

+## Dynamic In-Context Learning

+In the most common form of in-context learning (also known as few-shot learning),LLM is prompted with a few demonstrations, and produce responses following the task format in the prompt.
+These few-shot examples used in prompting for a particular task are typically fixed; they are unchanged across test examples.

+To achieve the best testing performance, it is necessary that these few-shot examples selected are broadly representative and relevant to a wide distribution of text examples.

+In the dynamic few-shot prompting setting, we can select can select different few-shot examples for different task inputs.
+The selection criterion can be based on the simiarlity to the testing case at hand.

 ## Combining Together: the Med prompt